- Keywords: Knee Disorder Diagnosis, MRI, Pyramidal Detail Pooling, Feature Pyramid Network, ACL Tear Detection, Meniscus Tear Detection

 - Registration: I acknowledge that publication of this at MIDL and in the proceedings requires at least one of the authors to register and present the work during the conference.

 - Authorship: I confirm that I am the author of this work and that it has not been submitted to another publication before.

-- Paper Type: methodological development
+- Paper Type: both

 - Primary Subject Area: Detection and Diagnosis

 - Secondary Subject Area: Unsupervised Learning and Representation Learning